-6. CONCLUSIONS
+VI.
+CONCLUSIONS

-We have presented a fast and efficient algorithm to construct routing tree with simultaneous buffer insertion and wire sizing.
-While constructing routing tree, we consider both buffer and wire obstacles present.
-Compared to topology search approaches and graph-RTBW, our algorithm is several hundreds times faster for moderate and large testcases.
+We have presented an efficient algorithm to construct routing tree with simultaneous buffer insertion and wire sizing.
+While constructing routing tree, we consider both buffer and wire obstacles.
+Compared to topology search approach and graph-RTBW, our algorithm is several hundreds times faster for moderate and large testcases.
 Our algorithm is scalable with problem size.
 We handle wire sizing without any increase in runtime.